AliceEHZz/COMM-DOC-md-user-doc/docs/DDL.md

 DROP COLUMN AGE;
 ```

-In this example, we dropped both "AGE" column and "BIRTH_DATE" column in "employee" table.
+In this example, we deleted both "AGE" column and "BIRTH_DATE" column in "employee" table.

 ![dropped age and birthdate columns](images/drop_age_bd.png){width="400"}